Marina Sarkar Vietnam's 5 Day Family Trip With Thrillophilia

 The trip began on the 10th of February with their arrival at Noi Bai International Airport, where a private transfer was already waiting to take them to La Dolce Vita Hotel in Hanoi.

-You are unlikely to forget your first impressions of Hanoi.
-A dizzying swarm of scooters weaving along streets crammed with tiny cafes, small, local shops wedged between French villas, and a variety of sounds that permeate every aspect of your experience - it all blends to create a feel that is vibrant but not chaotic.
+Marina is unlikely to forget her first impressions of Hanoi.
+A dizzying swarm of scooters weaving along streets crammed with tiny cafes, small, local shops wedged between French villas, and a variety of sounds that permeate every aspect of her experience blended to create a feel that is vibrant but not chaotic.

 Halong Bay Delivered the Postcard Vietnam Experience